ARM-software/ebbr/source/chapter2-uefi.rst

 "Firmware Management Protocol Data Capsule Structure" format as described in [UEFI]_ § 23.3, "Delivering Capsules Containing Updates to Firmware Management Protocol.  [#FMPNote]_ Firmware is also required to provide an EFI System Resource Table (ESRT).
-[UEFI]_ § 23.4 Every firmware image that is updated in-band must be described in the ESRT.
+[UEFI]_ § 23.4 Every firmware image that can be updated in-band must be described in the ESRT.

 If firmware update is performed out-of-band (e.g., by an independent Baseboard Management Controller (BMC), or firmware is provided by a hypervisor),